 The meta description is a HTML tag that is fully customisable.
 So you can write whatever you like in there.
 This is the piece of text that usually appears on the Search Engine Results Page (SERP) under each search result, although Google might generate search snippets for some results, which are slightly different.
 This little piece of text can be altered and customized as part of SEO practices, or search engines will pull the text from the page by choosing a random segment, usually from the first paragraph.
 So is it important?
 If search engines can fill in the meta-description for you, should you even bother?
 Well, the simple answer is yes.

 With the meta-description you have a limited character segment that can help you to describe the contents of the page.
-For users, and website searchers, this is essential because it:
+For users, and website searchers, this brings a number of advantages and benefits, including:

 Tips for an effective meta-description